gcccheng/oogway/index.md

 1. Test, install, troubleshooting, maintain Microsoft Defender on large scale of Linux machines.

-2. Responsible for the planning, deployment, and management of multiple physical or virtualized servers using Red Hat Satellite.
+2. Provision and manage physical or virtualized servers using Red Hat Satellite.

 3. Adminstrate Satellite + VMWare + Red Hat Enterprise + Openshift infrastructure with Ansible.

 `2012-2022`
-**Senior Engineer at NCMM UiO**
+**Senior Engineer at UiO**

 Be responsible to deliver a reliable scientific computing infrastructure to researchers at Centre for Molecular Medicine Norway, University of Oslo.
 Main tasks:

 1.Install, configure and maintain rhel server for a variety of services including computing, virtualization, database, web, Samba, NFS, inventory...

+2.Deploy and manage Windows machines with SCCM.

-2.Install and maintain complex software pipelines that contain an increasing number of software dependencies to function properly.
+3.Install and maintain complex scientific applications with increasing and unstable dependencies to function properly.

-3.Maintain DNS, DHCP, NAT and FirewallD services for different networks.
+4.Maintain DNS, DHCP, NAT and FirewallD services for different networks.

-4.Daily admin work including account management, storage management, security, monitoring and problem troubleshooting.
+5.Daily admin work including account management, storage management, security, monitoring and problem troubleshooting.

-5.Purchase hardware, plan/design infrastructure, deploy new technology to accommodate researching needs.
+6.Purchase hardware, plan/design infrastructure, deploy new technology to accommodate researching needs.

 ## Education
 `2010-2012`